Why I’m Reverse Fasting This Year

 Whoops.

-There’s a lot of intentionality about the type of fast, but none when it came to how I’m going to seek God more.
+There’s always lot of intentionality about what I’m fasting but little when it came to how I’d seek God more.
 How do I always lose sight of that?
-I have no idea, but it’s so easy to let what you’re fasting completely overshadow why you’re fasting.
+I have no idea, but it’s so easy to let what I’m fasting completely overshadow why I’m fasting.

-The hope is that what you’re fasting provides more margin in your life to seek God.
+The hope is that fasting provides an opportunity to seek and depend on God more.
 Whether that be an extra meal during the day or time saved not on social media or watching TV.
 But, more than I care to admit, God doesn’t generally get that extra time.

 What’s a reverse fast?

 Instead of focusing on #1 first, I’m going to focus on #2.
 Reverse the priorities.
-Instead of figuring out what I’m not going to eat, I’m going to figure out how to seek God more.
-How can I give him more of my day?
+Instead of spending so much time figuring out what I’m not going to eat, I’m going to first figure out how to seek God more.

 • Hitting the snooze button.
 Seriously, I waste 30 minutes a morning.